rashakil-ds/Roadmap-Docs/Domain-Specific ML for Researchers/README.md

 - **Purpose:** Research-focused learning for specific domains to write papers and conduct studies.
 - **Target Audience:** Researchers, Academics, and ML/AI Enthusiasts.

-This roadmap is designed for domain-specific research, so you don’t need to learn everything related to Machine Learning or AI.
+This roadmap is designed for `domain-specific research`, so you don’t need to learn everything related to Machine Learning or AI.
 Instead, focus only on the topics relevant to your chosen research domain.
 This approach ensures a streamlined and efficient learning path tailored to your goals.

 ### Our covered domains include:
 - Statistical Machine Learning (Classification & Regression)